 What Is Cloud Optimization?

-Cloud optimization, a central part of CloudOps (cloud operations), involves selecting the right computing resources and assigning them to each application or workload.
-This process helps achieve efficiency by continuously balancing workload performance, cost, and security needs in real time to find the optimal infrastructure configuration.
+Cloud optimization is the process of improving the performance, cost-effectiveness, and reliability of cloud computing resources and services.
+As a central part of CloudOps (cloud operations), it involves selecting the right computing resources, provisioning them, right-sizing them, and assigning them to each cloud application or workload.
+The goal is to eliminate cloud resource waste and achieve efficiency, continuously balancing workload performance and cost to find the optimal infrastructure configuration for different use cases.

 In this article: